mpasovic/majapasovic.org/_posts/2012-06-25-disability-and-bodies.md

 really do transform from one type of butterfly to another; what if they become different in color, form, gender, shape, size, substance, weight, depending in which age our bodies proceed?
-But how do we position our bodily existence in an age we cannot even define properly?
+But how do we position our bodily existence in an age that we can't even define properly?
 Are our bodies now confined to modernism or postmodernism?

+*****
-In their article “Mapping the Terrain”, Mairian Corker and Tom Shakespeare have outlined some of the prevalent opinions and theories that define modernity and postmodernity, but their primary focus is directed towards the ways in which postmodernist, and along with it, post-structuralist theories can influence our perception and approach to disability studies.
+In their article “Mapping the Terrain”, Mairian Corker and Tom Shakespeare have outlined some of the prevalent opinions and theories that define modernity and postmodernity, but their primary focus is aimed at the ways in which postmodernist, and along with it, post-structuralist theories can influence our perception and approach to disability studies.
 Corker and Shakespeare point to the fact that we now live in the “age of